tallcomponents/content/guide/pdfkit/forms.md

 	<tr><td>DateTimeField, DropDownListField, ImageField, ListBoxField, NumericField, PasswordField, TextField, Code128BarcodeField, Code2of5InterleavedBarcodeField, Code3of9BarcodeField</td><td>Widget</td><td>These fields are all visually represented by the same Widget class.</td></tr>
 </table>

 All widget types have a common base class Widget.
-Widget in turn inherits from Annotation, see <a href="annotations">Annotations</a>.
+Widget in turn inherits from Annotation, see [Annotations](annotations).
 The table below lists the members that are specific to Widget annotations.

 ### Public Widget members